 - MBA 671 Marketing Management

-- MBA 691 Global Strategic Management (or MGT 649 Entrepreneurial Strategy for students in the entrepreneurship concentration)
+- MBA 691 Global Strategic Management

-If you do not have an undergraduate degree in business or certain undergraduate courses in business-related topics, you will need to take up to five courses designed to give you foundational business knowledge that will prepare you for the rigorous courses that are within the Ball State MBA program.
+If you do not have an undergraduate degree in business or certain undergraduate courses in business-related topics, you will need to take up to three courses designed to give you foundational business knowledge that will prepare you for the rigorous courses that are within the Ball State MBA program.